 Although moderate amounts of caffeine are known to alleviate pain and inflammation, too much can disrupt your loved one’s sleep schedule.
 Getting plenty of deep, restful sleep is among the most important strategies for preventing fibromyalgia.
 Your loved one can sip on green tea or consume a single small cup of coffee early in the day, but should avoid drinking too many caffeinated beverages.
 While green tea contains a small amount of caffeine, its anti-inflammatory benefits make it a worthwhile addition to any diet geared toward fibromyalgia prevention.

 For some seniors with fibromyalgia, performing everyday tasks like cooking, cleaning, and exercise can become difficult.
 If your loved one needs some help around the house, reach out to Home Care Assistance.
 In addition to offering flexible hourly and live-in care options, we are also a leading provider of Parkinson’s, stroke, and Alzheimer’s care in North Coast.
-For more information and to request a free consultation with one of our qualified Care Managers, call 1300 LIVE-IN or (02) 6646 3527 today.
+For more information and to request a free consultation with one of our qualified Care Managers, call (02) 6646 3527 today.